avitorio/outstatic/apps/web/outstatic/content/docs/getting-started.md

 Once the deploy is concluded, you will be taken to your Vercel dashboard.
 There you'll see your new website URL.

-Go back to your Github OAuth App settings page and update the **Homepage URL** with your new website URL.
+Go back to your GitHub OAuth App settings page and update the **Homepage URL** with your new website URL.

 You'll also need to update the **Authorization callback URL** with your new website URL, but you'll need to add `/api/outstatic/callback` to the end of the url.